3stefani/QATestingBuggyRating/README.md

 Creation of manual tests.
 Creation of automated tests.

 - When executing manual tests, bugs are found.
-A report is prepared with the details of each bug. (indicate what document it is)
+A report is prepared with the details of each bug.

 - After executing all the test cases defined in the user stories, we are going to perform some exploratory tests, which are not defined in the acceptance criteria of the user stories.